dvopsway/datasploit/README.md

 * jsonwhois

-## Before you kick off the program, please make sure that you have:
+## Before running the program, please make sure that you have:
 * Changed the name of the file 'config_sample.py' to config.py
 * Entered all the required APIs in config.py file, as mentioned above.
 * Installed MongoDb and the mongodb is running.
 [Refer to documentation](https://docs.mongodb.com/manual/installation/):